kushalUMD/Fractalifiy/README.md

 ## Description
 A collection of 30 algorithmically generated artwork.
 Each unique piece has a title generated from the OPENAI GPT-3 Model.
 Also, the art it self uses a quad tree data structure along with fractal trees to create a unique drawing.

+Hosted on Google Firebase, may take a few seconds to load.